xertai/community/CONTRIBUTING.md

-# Contributing to xertai
+# Contributing to XertAI

-So, you want to build the next generation of machine learning tools within XertAI?
+So, you want to build the next generation of machine learning tools within the XertAI community?
 Yay!

-Everybody is treated equally and must follow this process in order to contribute to the project blablabla
+In order to contribute to the project, there are a few first steps that everybody has to follow.

 - [Code of Conduct](#code-of-conduct)
 - [Contributor License Agreements](#contributor-license-agreements)
 - [Setting up your Environment to Contribute to XertAI] (#Setting-up-your-Environment-to-Contribute-to-XertAI)
 - [Making a Pull Request (PR) Contribution to XertAI] (#Making-a-Pull-Request-(PR)-Contribution-to-XertAI)

-# Code of conduct
+## Code of conduct

 All members of the XertAI community must abide by the [Code of Conduct](CODE-OF-CONDUCT.md).

-# Contributor license agreements
+## Contributor license agreement

 We'd love to accept your contributions!
 But before we can merge your pull request, you will have to approve the [Computelify CLA](CLA.md).